AndersDeath/diary2/000-current.md

 # 30 October - Monday - Yerevan - 396 day of immigration

 I had a surgery today and finally got two another prosthetics and this is a finish.
 I am happy about that.
 After that I came back home and had a nap.
+In generally I don't feel good today unfortunately.